-- We are so appreciative of the fact that you are willing to join us in the fight to save Gus and the tens of thousands of boys like him who are suffereing from DMD.
+We are so appreciative of the fact that you are willing to join us in the fight to save Gus and the tens of thousands of boys like him who are suffering from DMD.

-We work to leverage every donation through the Duchenne Alliance.
+We work to leverage every donation through collaboration with other DMD organizations.
 For example, if we are funding worthy research, we may challenge other foundations to match our donation, or we may work with others to match theirs.
 Our goal, of course is to bring promising research to fruition; to bring treatments to our boys.

 Watch some of Gus’ story here: